Healthcare Organization Design: An Analysis

 The Health System is highly complex however you cut it.
 As has already been covered, there is no magic bullet.
 However, at OTM, we do have our own collaborative whole systems methodology to organisation design that helps organisations understand the issues they face, either individually or as a collective and tackle them head-on with practical solutions that make a difference.

-If you wish to learn more about healthcare organization design and our approach at ON THE MARK, contact us.
+If you wish to learn more about healthcare organization design and our approach at ON THE MARK, contact us using the form below.

 Wilma Paxton Doherty is a Consultant at ON THE MARK.
 OTM’s experience and passion for collaborative business transformation that’s supported by pragmatism, systems thinking, and a belief in people is unparalleled.
 OTM has been in business for 28 years and is a global leader in collaborative organization design consulting.